David de Barros is a Partner and a member of the firm’s Real Estate and Not-for-Profit and Religious Organizations

-David, while at his prior firm, represented and counseled owners, developers, investors, not-for-profit organizations, and educational institutions in preparing, reviewing and negotiating sophisticated commercial agreements in connection with major construction and development projects.
-As a compliment to his transactional practice, David has also assisted clients in addressing risk management issues, mitigating claims and resolving complex commercial real estate and construction disputes in federal and state courts and before various alternative dispute resolution tribunals.
+David also has experience representing and counseling owners, developers, investors, and educational institutions in preparing, reviewing and negotiating commercial agreements, with a focus in the area of construction and development.
+As a compliment to his current practice, David, while at his prior firm, assisted clients in addressing risk management issues, mitigating claims and resolving complex commercial real estate and construction disputes in federal and state courts and before various alternative dispute resolution tribunals.

 While earning his Juris Doctor degree from Georgetown University Law Center, David served as a judicial intern in the New York State Supreme Court, Appellate Division – First Department; a law clerk for the United States Senate’s Permanent Subcommittee on Investigations; and a Janet D. Steiger Fellow with the Office of the New York State Attorney General’s Bureau of Consumer Frauds and Protection.

 David received his Bachelor of Arts degree from Boston College in political science with minor concentrations in history and international studies.